-There will be five quizzes counting 40 points each.
-Exams will cover lecture material, the text, any readings, and class activities and will be predominately multiple-choice with several shortanswer questions and/or one Essay.
+There will be four quizzes counting 40 or 50 points each.
+Exams will cover lecture material, the text, any readings, and class activities and will be predominately multiple-choice with several short-answer questions and/or Essays.
 For some questions you will need a calculator and you can use the calculator in HonorLock or a basic calculator.
 Exams will be proctored by Honorlock in Canvas and you will be audio and/or video recorded (see below for more information).
 Exams are closed-book so read each chapter several times and study your notes frequently.
 The exams will be open from 7:00 AM Friday to 11:59 PM Sunday of the exam week.
 Once you begin the exam, you must finish it in the time allotted.
 The clock is on the UF Server and once you begin it continues to run even if your system crashes so try logging back in and call UF HELP DESK at (352) 392-4537 for help.
 UF Help Desk is available 24/7 for your questions and issues related to Canvas, connectivity and GatorLink accounts, etc. The exam will be open 100 minutes which is longer than class time and this should accommodate most any special accommodations.
 Discuss any other needs with your Instructor.
-Five at 40 pts each = 200 points
+180 points total